Koatty/koatty/README.md

 - **New:** @Scheduled("0 0/1 * * * ?") ✔️ 1.9.2
 - **New:** replace koa-router to @koa/router ✔️ 1.10.0
 - **New:** AOP：@Aspect()、@Before()、@After()、@BeforeEach()、@AfterEach()  ✔️ 1.11.2
-- **New:** @Validated: Use class-validator for entity class validation. and support auto create Apidoc.  ✔️ 1.12.4
+- **New:** @Validated: Use class-validator for entity class validation, and support auto create Apidoc.  ✔️ 1.12.4
 - **New:** Custom decorator with @Target(identifier, ElementType.TYPE)
 - **New:** @Transactional() with ThinkORM
 - **New:** koatty-grpc server & think_grpc middleware